ARM-software/psa-api/doc/fwu/overview/programming-model.rst

 A firmware image can have a dependency on another component's firmware image.
 When a firmware image has a dependency it cannot be installed until all of its dependencies are satisfied.

 A dependency can be satisfied by a firmware image that is already installed, or by a firmware image that is installed at the same time as the dependent image.
-In the latter case, both images must be prepared, and in CANDIDATE state, before the ``install`` operation.
+In the latter case, both images must be prepared as candiate images before the ``install`` operation.
 If new firmware images for multiple components are inter-dependent, then the components must be installed at the same time.
 The :secref:`multi-component-example` example shows how this can be done.

 Dependencies are described in the firmware image manifest.
 It is the responsibility of the update client to update components in an order that ensures that dependencies are met during the installation process.
 Typically, the firmware creator and update server ensure that firmware image updates are presented to the update client in an appropriate order.
 In more advanced systems, a manifest might provide the update client with sufficient information to determine dependencies and installation order of multiple components itself.